markrjones/listeo-package-handler/README.md

 When a user selects the "Food and Drink" category for their listing, they will be offered all the packages which have "Food and Drink" as their category.

-Note, if a user does not select and category when creating their listing they will be shown any package with a category called "Default".
+Note, if a user does not select any category when creating their listing they will be shown any package with a category called "Default".
 You should therefore immediately assign some of your packages to a category called "Default" which you will have to create.
 If there are no packages assigned to Default a user who creates a listing with no category will not be offered any packages.